 Fashioned largely from the stones and timbers of Edward the First’s once great 13th century castle of Berwick-upon-Tweed (by then redundant following new defences by Elizabeth I), the site and fabric have witnessed almost 1000 years of history in both good times and bad.

-There is a mix of Gothic and Renaissance features: fine stained glass windows including 17thC Flemish Roundels sequestrated by Charles I from The Duke of Buckingham, a unique reredos by Sir Edwin Lutyens, an original communion table used at the church’s consecration in 1662, a magnificent rose window and a churchyard full of fascinating headstones including Viking and Plague Graves, there is much to interest.
+With our mix of Gothic and Renaissance features, fine stained glass windows including 17thC Flemish Roundels sequestrated by Charles I from The Duke of Buckingham, unique Reredos by Sir Edwin Lutyens, original Communion Table used at our Consecration in 1662, magnificent Rose Window, Churchyard full of fascinating headstones including Viking and Plague Graves, there is much to interest.

 Ours is the only Parish which used to be mentioned specifically in the Preface to The Book of Common Prayer, where the Monarch directed that “this book be used in all the Chapels of my Kingdom of England, Dominion of Wales and Town of Berwick-upon-Tweed” – such was the status of Berwick in our realm, the great ‘Bulwark defence’ against Scotland and her allies – changing hands between us 14 times, we now we get on famously, thanks be to God!

 Fenwick was also a Founder of the Saybrook Community, Connecticut USA.
 Berwick-upon-Tweed is ‘twinned’ with Berwick in Pennsylvania and Berwick (now Casey) in Australia.
 Our Church is a jewel set within the crown full of architectural gems which is Berwick, described by Pevsner as ‘the most exciting Town in England” One and half miles of the finest Elizabethan defences in Europe surround our Town with original gateways and the first Barracks built for a Standing Army by Hawksmoor, an 18thC Guildhall and prison, early 17thC stone bridge, many fine Georgian Houses and fascinating alleyways.
-Standing at the mouth of the mighty River Tweed, where netsmen and anglers take the salmon, we have excellent beaches, rolling hills and high mountains, moorland and forests and a wealth of Castles, historic houses and Holy Island cradle of Christianity within easy reach.
+Standing at the mouth of the mighty River Tweed, where netsmen and anglers take the Salmon, we have excellent beaches, rolling hills and high mountains, moorland and forests and a wealth of Castles, Historic Houses and Holy Island cradle of Christianity within easy reach.
 We are a clearing house for seafood – with oysters, lobsters, langoustines, scallops, crabs, kippers and smoked salmon all readily available.
 I have never had a day bored in Berwick yet!

 1996 marked the 700th anniversary of the sacking of Berwick and subsequent ‘hammering’ of Scotland by King Edward I. Edward ‘Longshanks’ knew the area between the Tweed and Humber as North-Humber-Land, focussing on figures like him can obscure other pilgrims through our fascinating landscape.
 Those who trouble to look around are greatly rewarded: